RomoL2/RegVar/README.md

 1. variant ID: chr_position_ref_alt
 2. CADD score (for gnomAD variants only)
 3. phastcons_100 score
-4. phylop_100 score
-5. RBPamp motif RBPs, separated by underscore
+4. RBPamp motif RBPs, separated by underscore
-6. category of RBPamp motifs (based on whether variant is predicted to disrupt or preserve the motif)
+5. category of RBPamp motifs (based on whether variant is predicted to disrupt or preserve the motif)
-7. variant eclip peaks in the following format: RBP_cell separated by two underscores
+6. variant eclip peaks in the following format: RBP_cell separated by two underscores
-8. variant eQTL info, if applicable (within 5NT): chromStart_chromEnd_ref_alt_signalid@tissue_name= PIP[SPIP:size_of_cluster]
+7. variant eQTL info, if applicable (within 5NT): chromStart_chromEnd_ref_alt_signalid@tissue_name= PIP[SPIP:size_of_cluster]
-9. whether the variant is predicted to be an eQTL (1 or 0 corresponds to yes or no)
+8. whether the variant is predicted to be an eQTL (1 or 0 corresponds to yes or no)
-10. variant GWAS info, if applicable (within 5NT), separated by underscore: chromStart, chromEnd, rsID, minor_allele, ref, alt, fine_map, pheno, maf, effect_size, pip
+9. variant GWAS info, if applicable (within 5NT), separated by underscore: chromStart, chromEnd, rsID, minor_allele, ref, alt, fine_map, pheno, maf, effect_size, pip
-11. whether the variant is predited to be a GWAS variant (1 or 0 corresponds to yes or no)
+10. whether the variant is predited to be a GWAS variant (1 or 0 corresponds to yes or no)
-12. APA info: ensemble gene, strand, APA isoform number the variant falls in, total APA isoforms, and what region the variant falls in (common, single, partially-shared, or unique) separated by underscore
+11. APA info: ensemble gene, strand, APA isoform number the variant falls in, total APA isoforms, and what region the variant falls in (common, single, partially-shared, or unique) separated by underscore
-13. poly A site info (is empty if not within 50NT of a poly A site)
+12. poly A site info (is empty if not within 50NT of a poly A site)
-14. variant microRNA info: miR name, seed type, Pct, strand, context percentile, family conservation, site conservation, separated by two underscores (not all info is available for all variants, listed as NULL if not)
+13. variant microRNA info: miR name, seed type, Pct, strand, context percentile, family conservation, site conservation, separated by two underscores (not all info is available for all variants, listed as NULL if not)
-15. variant ClinVar info, if applicable (within 5NT); see ClinVar documentation for column description
+14. variant ClinVar info, if applicable (within 5NT); see ClinVar documentation for column description
-16. variant ReP sites (RBP and strand)
+15. variant ReP sites (RBP and strand)